 This document is a User's Guide that is intended to assist developers who want to transfer data in and out of Infor LN applications.

 This document assumes that users have a thorough knowledge of the data model structure of the LN system and of the LN application.
 Users must also be familiar with the basic programming concepts of 3GL programming, ASCII files, and applications such as Microsoft Excel.

 This document fully describes the Exchange module in LN and how to use the functionality that this module offers.
-Each module in Exchange is described in a chapter in this document.
-Each chapter begins with a description of the module, followed by sections that describe all of the sessions in each module.
-Each session description contains the following:
+Each module in Exchange is described in this document.
+A description of the module, followed by sections that describe the sessions in each module is provided.
+Each session description contains: